causztic/pytor-browser/README.md

 ![logo](src/renderer/onion.png)
 # PyTor Browser
-A simple demonstration of onion-routing done in Python.
+A simple demonstration of onion-routing done in Python and Electron/NodeJS.

 ## Pre-Requisites
 - Yarn